matrix-org/matrix-spec-proposals/proposals/3585-drop-event-from-event_auth.md

 In theory this is a breaking change; although Synapse does not depend on `eventId` being returned, it is possible that this will cause problems on other implementations for some reason.
-However, as above, there is no reeason for a homeserver implementation to call `/event_auth` unless it already has a copy of the event, so this is judged to be a minor risk.
+However, as above, there is no reason for a homeserver implementation to call `/event_auth` unless it already has a copy of the event, so this is judged to be a minor risk.